2N Diamonds & Fine Jewelry

 +

-Carat Size Comparison Carat Weight Chart
+Carat Size Comparison on Hand Carat Weight Size Chart

-1.00 – 1.99 CT — The most requested range for engagement rings
+1.00 – 1.99 CT — The most requested range for engagement rings.
+The 1-carat milestone carries significant emotional weight.

 2.00 – 3.99 CT — Luxury presence.
-Significant visual impact on hand
+A 2-carat diamond on the hand is unmistakable and commands attention from across a room.

 Full Carat Guide →